eclab/grains/param/README.md

 ## Choosing Saw vs Square vs Triangle

 The choice of wave is deterined by changing a #define in the code.

+## Gate Mode

+By default Mono-M does not stop playing notes when it receives a NOTE OFF -- that is the responsibility of your envelope and VCA (it will send them a gate off).
+However you can change this behavior by uncommenting a #define in the code.

+## MIDI Response

+- Note On/Off
+    - Pitch: All MIDI notes C0 through G10, but realistically C0 through B8
+    - Velocity: 0...127 for Note On.
+Velocity 0 is a Note Off

+- CC
+    - All Notes Off (CC 123) Resets all notes, lowers Gate
+    - All Sounds Off (CC 120) Resets all notes, lowers Gate

 ## Configuration